 Globalteer provides all volunteers with a teaching handbook which gives guidelines on how to be an effective reader and listener.

 This project is also perfect for volunteers who wish to improve their Spanish and put it to practical and highly rewarding use in a very relaxed environment.
 Volunteering hours are from 4pm to 7pm four days a week, giving you ample opportunity to take Spanish classes during the morning (see below) or even take in some of Cusco's many sights, museums and galleries.

 Spanish ClassesYou don't need to speak Spanish to be an effective volunteer at all of our Peru projects, but we know that many volunteers like to take advantage of being in a Spanish-speaking country to learn Spanish or to brush up on those rusty language skills.

-From 2014 onwards all our volunteers in Cusco will have the option of taking free Spanish classes with our tried-and-tested local partner in their first week, and discounted classes thereafter.
-Additional classes start at just 20 Peruvian Soles an hour (that's approx £4.50, US$7.50 or AU$8.00)
+All our volunteers in Cusco have the option of taking free Spanish classes in their first week, and discounted classes thereafter.